-Healthy Holiday Desserts for the Expecting Mom
+Healthy Twists on Holiday Desserts for Expecting Moms

 November 20, 2017

 Who doesn’t have fond memories of pecan pie during the holidays?
 Pecans are a great source vitamin A, vitamin E, folic acid, calcium, magnesium, phosphorous, potassium, several B vitamins and zinc.
 One ounce of pecans provides 10 percent of the recommended daily value for fiber.
-Pecans are also a natural, high-quality source of protein that contain very few carbohydrates and no cholesterol.
+Pecans are also a natural, high-quality source of protein and contain very few carbohydrates and no cholesterol.
 We found a delicious recipe for a healthier version of the classic pecan pie.
 Who says you can’t eat desert and still be healthy?

 Sweet Potato Custard

 These sweet spuds are loaded with vitamin A and vitamin C along with iron, potassium and vitamin B6.
-Vitamin C is works as an antioxidant in the body to combat free radicals and protect our cells.1 It also aids in iron absorption, which is especially important during the second and third trimesters.2,3 They are also a great source of fiber, which can help combat constipation that is often linked with pregnancy.
+Vitamin C works as an antioxidant in the body to combat free radicals and protect our cells.1 It also aids in iron absorption, which is especially important during the second and third trimesters.2,3 Sweet potatoes are also a great source of fiber, which can help combat constipation that is often linked with pregnancy.
 Here is a delicious, healthy sweet potato custard you can put on your table this holiday season.

 Cranberry Pecan Cinnamon Rolls